deskpro/deskpro-importer-tools/importers/osticket/README.md

 **Setup**

+* Create a new directory titlted `importer` in your `deskpro/config` directory
+* Download https://github.com/deskpro/deskpro-importer-tools/blob/master/importers/osticket/config.dist.php to this folder
-* Rename the config file from `/path/to/deskpro/config/importer/osticket.dist.php` to `/path/to/deskpro/config/importer/osticket.php`
+* Rename the config file from `/path/to/deskpro/config/importer/config.dist.php` to `/path/to/deskpro/config/importer/osticket.php`
 * Edit the config values in the `/path/to/deskpro/config/importer/osticket.php`

 **Import Data**